This week's issue is slightly different than usual public speaking topics.

 It's a typical workday in February of 2013.

-It's freezing cold outside, but I'm sitting in my warm and cozy cubicle at the workplace in Islamabad—the capital of Pakistan.
+It's freezing cold outside, but I'm sitting in my warm and cozy cubicle at the workplace in Islamabad, the capital of Pakistan, pretending to be busy with something important—or at least that’s what I want to believe

 I think I'll get enough opportunities to grow and learn in the future.

-I will enjoy the weekend to the fullest ...
+I'm also exhausted from excessive commuting so I'm anxiously waiting for the week to end...
 I will sleep for as long as I want.

-While I'm making weekend plans in my head, my cellphone rings ... 📲
+Suddenly, my cellphone rings ... 📲

 Oh, it's the general manager, calling from the company's head office.